-Using the SJP Academic Guide Within the SJP Academic Guide, courses are liste
+Using the SJP Academic Guide

 Within the SJP Academic Guide, courses are listed by academic department, and each department is listed in alphabetical order.
 Critical information is listed to each course, and a course description is also provided.
 Courses are color-coded by required, elective, are weighted or have a prerequisite course.
 The color-code is as follows: